Mwansa1/Climate-Change/README.md

-# greenbook
+# GreenLink
 *This software retrieves weather information from the Weather API.*

-GreenBook is the new social media platform that focuses on sustainability - like Facebook, but green!
+GreenLink is the new social media platform that focuses on sustainability - like Facebook, but green!
 On our application, users can keep track of their sustainable lifestyle goals and learn more about what they can do to advocate for our climate.
 With a sense of community, users feel more supported and are more willing to make sustainable changes.